courtiol/excess_mortality_COVID19/README.md

 ### Help & feedbacks wanted!

 If you find that this project interesting an idea worth pursuing, please let me know by liking, RT or messaging on Twitter (@alexcourtiol).

-Developing is always more fun when it becomes a collaborative work.
-So please also email me (or leave an issue) if you want to get involved!
+Developing is always more fun when it becomes a collaborative work, so please also email me (or leave an issue) if you want to get involved!